-- The host system orcharhino will run on (see the table below for system requirements).
+The host orcharhino will run on (see the table below for system requirements).

-- An activation key (provided by ATIX) used to authenticate the orcharhino host.
+An orcharhino activation key (provided by ATIX) used to register the orcharhino host.

-- A browser (normally on some secondary device able to resolve a route to the orcharhino host).
+A browser (possibly on some secondary device able to resolve a route to the orcharhino host).

 Regardless of whether it is virtual or bare metal, the system orcharhino will run on, must meet the following requirements:

 |Operating System||CentOS 7 (as provided by the ATIX Kickstart file)|